kphongagsorn/windows-undocumented-apis/README.md

-# Windows Exploitation using Undocumented APIs and DLL Injection
+# Using Undocumented Windows APIs and DLL Injection in C#
 Please refer to [this pdf](https://github.com/kphongagsorn/windows_api/blob/master/Windows_Exploitation_using_Windows_API%E2%80%99s.pdf) for more information

 ## Using Undocumented Window's APIs